 - From Admin > Configuration > Objects > EDL Item > Fields, verify that an analogous field exists.
 Verify that the field name matches that of the document field, excluding the suffix, for example, product__c.
 If an analogous field doesn’t exist, create a new field on the object.
 Picklist fields on EDL Item cannot be multi-value.
 The EDL Item Field Label cannot exceed 40 characters.

-- From Admin > Business Admin > Picklists > EDL Matching Field, add a new picklist value.
+- From Business Admin > Picklists > EDL Matching Field, add a new picklist value.
 The value name must match that of the document and object fields, for example, product__c.
-Note that you may only add 20 fields to this picklist.
+You may only add 20 fields to this picklist.

 The continuous matching feature matches EDL Items to documents whenever you make a change to documents or EDL Item records.
 This feature is automatically enabled when you enable EDLs and activate batch matching.
 For details about using continuous matching, see Learn more in Working with EDLs.

-Vault creates the Match EDL Items to Documents definition within the job scheduler when you enable EDL on your Vault, but this job is inactive by default.
-To activate it, navigate to Admin > Operations > Job Definitions.
-Edit the job definition and set the Status field to Active.
+The Match EDL Items to Documents job definition within the job scheduler is inactive by default.
+To activate it, navigate to Admin > Operations > Job Definitions and select the job definition.
+Click Edit and set the Status field to Active.